funkyfuture/inxs/docs/usage.rst

 Traversal strategies
 --------------------

-When a rule is evaluated, the documnent (sub-)tree is traversed in a specified order.
+When a rule is evaluated, the document (sub-)tree is traversed in a specified order.
 There are three aspects that must be combined to define that order and are available as constants that are to be or'ed bitwise: